scionproto/scion/doc/deploy/deployment.rst

 The next step is to generate all required certificates by using the global topology file.
 Proceed as follows:

-1. To generate all required certificates using the global topology file, execute the following command:
+1. To generate all required certificates using the global topology file, execute the following command on the machine where you downloaded the global topology:

    .. code-block::

-      /usr/local/scion/scion-pki testcrypto -t GlobalDeploymentTopology.topo
+      /usr/local/scion/scion-pki testcrypto -t TutorialDeploymentTopology.topo

-   This will generate all the required keys in the *gen/* directory.
+   This will generate all the required keys in the *gen/* directory for all the SCION ASes in all topology.

-2. Now you have to distribute the just-generated keys to the AS routers.
+2. Now you have to copy the just-generated keys to the respective AS routers.
 Proceed as follows:

    - Create the required directories.